Zackquill Morgan

-Zackquill Morgan's unusual name is spelled many different ways in old Christian records.
-For example: Zacuil, Zackwell, Zackquell and Zackil, but rarely as Zackquill, which according to the old Episcopal Church record book at Bunker Hill, West Virginia, is the way Colonel Morgan Morgan spelled his son's name.
+Zackquill Morgan's unusual name is spelled many different ways in old Christian records, including Zacuil, Zackwell, Zackquell and Zackil.
+According to the old Episcopal Church record book at Bunker Hill, West Virginia, Zackquill is the way Morgan Morgan spelled his son's name.

 Biography

 Early life

-According to family tradition, Zackquill and his brother David served with Virginia forces in Braddock's ill-fated expedition (1755) and in the more successful expedition by General Forbes in 1758.
-In 1761 Zackquill received from his father one thousand acres (4 km^{2}) of land in Berkeley County which had been patented in November 1735.
-Most historians believe that David Morgan and his younger brother Zackquill Morgan were the next Europeans to attempt a permanent settlement in Monongalia County.
-About 1765 or '66, he migrated, with David, to Georges Creek, Pennsylvania.
-They left Delaware and reached present-day Morgantown in 1766 or '67.
-A family tradition attributes the settlement of Zackquill Morgan, in 1768, but at that time he appears to have been still living in what was later Fayette County.
-According to a deed on file at Uniontown, Pennsylvania, Zackquill was living at Great Meadows, Bedford [now Fayette] County, Pennsylvania, on August 28, 1771, when he sold his farm there.
+According to family tradition, Zackquill and his brother David served with Virginia forces in the ill-fated Braddock Expedition in 1755 and in the more successful Forbes Expedition in 1758 during the French and Indian War.
+In 1761, Zackquill received from his father one thousand acres (4 km^{2}) of land in what was then Orange County, Virginia, now part of Berkeley County, West Virginia, which had been patented in November 1735.
+Most historians believe that David Morgan and his younger brother Zackquill were the first Europeans to attempt a permanent settlement in Monongalia County.
+About 1765 or 1766, the brothers migrated to Georges Creek, Pennsylvania.
+They left Delaware and reached present-day Morgantown in 1766 or 1767.
+A family tradition attributes the settlement of Zackquill Morgan in 1768, but at that time he appears to have still been living in what later became Fayette County.
+According to a deed on file at Uniontown, Pennsylvania, Zackquill was living at Great Meadows in Bedford [now Fayette] County, Pennsylvania, on August 28, 1771, when he sold his farm there.

-Zackquill may have been living near his brother David at Pleasantville until 1779 or '80.
-Despite the accounts of various historians, we still do not know when Zackquill Morgan settled on the site of Morgantown, nor indeed, who made the first settlement on that site.
-Regardless of when Zackquill moved to the site of the city to bear his name, we find a surveyor's record indicating that the land was surveyed for him on April 29, 1781.
-Nicholas Decker, the first settler to establish a settlement in the vicinity of what is now Morgantown, on 29 April 1781, surveyed for Zackquill Morgan, assignee of Isaac Lemasters, 220 acre of land in Monongalia County, on Deckers Creek and the Monongahela River, including his settlement thereon in the year 1772, agreeable to and in part of a certificate for 400 acre from the commissioners of adjusting claims to unpatented lands in the county of Monongalia—James Chew, assisted Mr. James Madison, surveyor.
+Zackquill may have been living near his brother David at Pleasantville until 1779 or 1780.
+Despite speculation by various historians, it is still unknown when Zackquill Morgan settled on the site of Morgantown, or indeed whether he was even the first to settle there.
+Regardless of when Morgan moved to the site of the city that bears his name, a surveyor's record indicates that on April 29, 1781, Nicholas Decker, the first settler to establish a settlement in the vicinity of what is now Morgantown, surveyed 220 acre of land for Morgan, assignee of Isaac Lemasters, in Monongalia County, on Deckers Creek and the Monongahela River, including his settlement thereon in the year 1772, agreeable to and in part of a certificate for 400 acre from the commissioners of adjusting claims to unpatented lands in the county of Monongalia—James Chew assisted Mr. James Madison, surveyor.
 A courthouse record says: "John Madison assee of Nicholas Decker is intitled to Four Hundred acres of land in Monongalia County on the Monona River to include his settlement made thereon in the year 1766 and prior to any settlement made near the same."

 During the Revolutionary War, Morgan was "County Lieutenant" of Monongalia County with the title of colonel.
-He commanded part of the Virginia Minute Men during that war, with about 600 men and was with General Gates at the Battle of Saratoga in October 1777.
+He commanded about 600 men of the Virginia Minutemen during the war and was with General Horatio Gates at the Battle of Saratoga in October 1777.
 He lost nearly half of his men in that battle.